-You can deploy ArcGIS Server in a virtualized environment, such as VMware vSphere.
-When setting up your site in a virtualized hardware infrastructure, there are some best practices to follow in order to optimize stability and performance.
+You can deploy ArcGIS Server in a virtualized environment, such as VMware vSphere and Microsoft Hyper-V. When setting up your site in a virtualized hardware infrastructure, there are some best practices to follow in order to optimize stability and performance.

 Leave hardware resources for the hypervisor

 Ensure that enough resources are available or directly assigned to the host hypervisor.
 This includes CPU and memory resources.
 If you need specific guidance on how many resources to leave available and how to assign those resources, consult the product documentation for the hypervisor provider.

 ArcGIS Server can be very disk intensive, especially for operations such as serving tiles for cached map services or reading data from local data sources such as a file geodatabase.
 Ensure that individual virtual machines do not run on the same single physical disk.
 If possible, use high-performance solid state drives (SSDs).